graphile/migrate/docs/idempotent-examples.md

 -- Add a column to the end of the table
 ALTER TABLE foo DROP COLUMN IF EXISTS bar CASCADE;
-ALTER TABLE foo ADD COLUMN foo ...;
+ALTER TABLE foo ADD COLUMN bar ...;

 -- Make a column NOT NULL
-ALTER TABLE foo ALTER COLUMN foo SET NOT NULL;
+ALTER TABLE foo ALTER COLUMN bar SET NOT NULL;

 -- Alter a column type
-ALTER TABLE foo ALTER COLUMN foo TYPE int USING foo::int;
+ALTER TABLE foo ALTER COLUMN bar TYPE int USING bar::int;

 -- Change the body or flags of a function
 CREATE OR REPLACE FUNCTION ...;